Israeli strike on school-turned-shelter in Gaza kills 27

 DEIR AL-BALAH, Gaza Strip (AP) — An Israeli strike on a school sheltering the displaced in the Gaza Strip killed at least 27 people on Thursday, Palestinian medical officials said.
-The Israeli military said it targeted militants hiding among civilians, without providing evidence.
+The Israeli military said it targeted militants, but people sheltering there said the strike hit a meeting of aid workers.

 Israel has continued to strike at what it says are militant targets across the Palestinian enclave even as attention has shifted to its war against Hezbollah in Lebanon and rising tensions with Iran.
 The military launched a large-scale air and ground operation against Hamas in northern Gaza earlier this week.